 The CO may request and the Consultant shall promptly deliver updated certificates of insurance, endorsements indicating the required coverages, and/or certified copies of the insurance policies.
 If the insurance initially obtained by the Consultant expires prior to completion of the contract, renewal certificates of insurance and additional insured and other endorsements shall be furnished to the CO prior to the date of expiration of all such initial insurance.
 For all coverage required to be maintained after completion, an additional certificate of insurance evidencing such coverage shall be submitted to the CO on an annual basis as the coverage is renewed (or replaced).

-Consultant shall provide a full copy of any policy to the District within three business days after written request by the Contracting Officer.

 DISCLOSURE OF INFORMATION.
 The Consultant agrees that the District may disclose the name and contact information of its insurers to any third party which presents a claim against the District for any damages or claims resulting from or arising out of work performed by the Consultant, its agents, employees, servants or subcontractors in the performance of this contract.